binarybrat/r-botreborn/README.md

 #### Config File (config.ini)

 * Under discord.cred need your bot token
-* Under reddit.cred need to add your reddit credentials (including api keys).
-This is used by Praw.
+* Under reddit.cred need to add your reddit api stuff.
+This is used by PRAW.
 * Under Gfycat need to add Gfycat API Credentials.

 ### Current Issues: